youseedk/dna/src/docs/_index.md

 Developers can take advantage of the "Components" section to see how certain designs are achieved.

 To start developing, please see [Installation and Usage](/docs/code-guidelines/installation-and-usage).

-#### React
-If you are looking for React components please look at [DNA React](https://github.com/youseedk/dna-react) which is a React implementation of YouSee DNA.